 So, if you’re thinking of picking a Swedish name for your baby, we’ve done the leg work for you – we’ve looked into which are most popular Swedish girls’ names right now, and which are the most common Swedish girls’ names overall.

 We’ve also looked into the origins of some of the most popular Swedish baby names for girls, so that you know what each name means and where it came from.

-What do Swedish girls’ names mean?
+Swedish girls’ names and their meanings

 Some Swedish names originate from ancient Norse sagas, some from more recent traditions, while others derive from nature or religious cultures.

 Often different sources suggest different derivations, and sometimes the origins have evolved or got lost over the years, leading to some names having several different meanings.

 Here’s an insight into the origins of some of the most popular Swedish names for girls.

 Top of the rankings, Astrid is currently the number one name for newborn girls in Sweden, and has long been a popular choice.